137: JEFFERSON’S OLD STOMPING GROUNDS

 Had my resin mouth not been painted shut, I would’ve given my right arm to try a piece of the fried chicken.
 The last time my right arm came off was in 2020 at Grant’s Cottage in Upstate New York; and I didn’t get any fried chicken.

-During our 40 minutes of dining inside Michie Tavern, the rain had stopped and the sunlight started poking through the overcast sky.
+During our 40 minutes of dining inside Michie Tavern, the rain had stopped, and the sunlight started poking through the overcast sky.
 In the parking lot where my photographer took several images of me near the historic tavern, Mongo found a good deal on a hotel in Charlottesville that was close to the University of Virginia.
 But since the weather had cleared, my companions made the unwavering decision to immediately head to the Shadwell site where Thomas Jefferson was born.
 That meant only one thing: The three of us would have to once again climb over the iron gate and walk onto private property to find the birthplace site.
 Two years earlier, we achieved our goal without any problems.
 But since then, Tom had discovered there was a small granite monument that marked the precise location of Shadwell; and we were hell-bent on returning to the site to find that marker.

 Like any covert operation, the scheme should be well thought-out and planned to avoid any unnecessary trouble, which I believed was the case that day.
 Tom had planned the mission for Sunday afternoon for two reasons.
 The first was the need for an inconspicuous place to park the car.
 A business called Floor Fashions of Virginia was located across the road from the gate to the Shadwell property and my photographer figured that particular flooring business would be closed on Sunday.
 And the second reason: It wasn’t likely the farmer who owned the property would be working in his fields on Sunday afternoon.